oliverbannert/coding-challenge/README.md

 - implemented controller and view for displaying the average times

 4.)
-- implemented restcontroller to get the HealthMonitorPing data as json
+- implemented restcontroller to get the HealthMonitorPing datas and single data as json